Optimal Decision Rules Under Partial Identification: Problem Setup and Examples

+This paper's goal is to provide an optimal decision rule for using data to make a policy decision.
+A (randomized) {\it decision rule} is a measurable function $\delta:\mathbb{R}^n\rightarrow [0,1]$, where $\delta(\boldsymbol{y})$ represents the probability of choosing policy $1$ when the realization of the sample $\boldsymbol{Y}$ is $\boldsymbol y$.\footnote{In contexts in which \textit{fractional} treatment allocations, which assign treatment to a fraction of individuals in a population, are permitted, we can also interpret $\delta$ as a \textit{fractional} rule.
+Here, $\delta(\boldsymbol y)$ represents the fraction of individuals to whom we would assign treatment.
+If the welfare of treating a fraction $a\in [0,1]$ is defined as $W_a(\theta)=W_0(\theta)+a(W_1(\theta)-W_0(\theta))$, the regret of a fractional rule is equal to that of a randomized rule.} I consider the minimax regret criterion as an optimality criterion for decision rules.
+To introduce it, I first define the {\it welfare regret loss} for policy choice $a\in\{0,1\}$ under $\theta$ as

-The welfare regret loss $l(a,\theta)$ is the difference between the welfare under the optimal policy and the welfare under policy $a$ under $\theta$.
-If the policy maker chooses the superior policy, they do not incur any loss; otherwise, they incur a loss of the absolute value of the welfare difference $L(\theta)$.
-The risk or {\it regret} of decision rule $\delta$ under $\theta$ is the expected welfare regret loss
+The welfare regret loss $l(a,\theta)$ is the difference in welfare between the optimal policy and policy $a$ under $\theta$.
+If the policymaker chooses the superior policy, they do not incur any loss; otherwise, they incur a loss of the absolute value of the welfare contrast $L(\theta)$.